-The On-Site Teacher Educator (OSTE)
+On-Site Teacher Educators (OSTEs)

 As an OSTE, you demonstrate effective ways of interacting with students.
-OSTEs take personal responsibility for interns' success, acting as guide, facilitator, and encourager.
-OSTEs influence the teaching confidence of their interns, and gaining confidence is a prerequisite for a successful clinical internship.
+OSTEs take personal responsibility for your interns' success, acting as guide, facilitator, and encourager.
+OSTEs influence the teaching confidence of their interns, and gaining confidence is a prerequisite for a successful clinical internship (e.g., Cruickshank and Kennedy; 1977).

-A broad definition of the OSTEs job, suggested by Copas (1984) states, "The job of [the OSTE] is to help your intern develop a deep and meaningful concept of teaching, to help your intern analyze the many facets of teaching, to provide your intern with sources and resources, and to encourage your intern's unique teaching behavior."
+A broad definition of the OSTE's job, suggested by Copas (1984) states, "The job of [the OSTE] is to help your intern develop a deep and meaningful concept of teaching, to help the intern analyze the many facets of teaching, to provide your intern with sources and resources, and to encourage your intern's unique teaching behavior."